hhas/SwiftAutomation/doc-source/3 a-quick-tutorial.md

     doc.text.get()
     // "Hello World"

 This may seem counter-intuitive if you're used to dealing with AppleScript or Swift, where evaluating a literal reference returns the _value_ identified by that reference.
-However, SwiftAE only uses object-oriented references to construct object specifiers, not to resolve them.
+However, SwiftAutomation only uses object-oriented references to construct object specifiers, not to resolve them.
 Always remember that an object specifier is really a first-class query object, so while the syntax may look similar to that of an object-oriented reference, its behavior is very different.
 For example, when evaluating the literal reference:

     textedit.documents[1].text